Cover blog imagine for three pen and ink exercises that help improve technique

 Let’s put this into practice.

-Exercise 01 – Tone
+Exercise 01 – Shading and tone

-The first exercise is a values chart.
-You’ve likely seen or done one of these value-scale charts before.
 Values charts are useful because they are a straightforward representation of tone in their full spectrum from white to black.

 For most line drawings, tone – also known as shading is achieved by making marks.
 Once you’ve created a values chart that you are happy with, you can use it: